Submission to the Work Group for Somatic Symptom Disorders

 I have to say I never thought I would see that book cited as a reputable source by a contemporary scholar, but both Wessely and the late Stephen Straus of NIH used it frequently.

-Adoption of CSSD will allow this bizarre nineteenth century view of the way women's bodies work to return to DSM, albeit under a more modern name.
+Adoption of SSD will allow this bizarre nineteenth century view of the way women's bodies work to return to DSM, albeit under a more modern name.

 The result is that patients with the most severe cases of this disease are forced into hiding, bereft of all medical care whatsoever.